Warren: 'More questions than answers' on Niger attack

 In her first public comments on the Niger ambush, the Massachusetts Democrat said it was time for "an honest conversation about our posture overseas."

-"When we deploy soldiers to place like Niger that aren't considered active combat zones, what are there authorities and rules of engagement, what kind of force protection do they have, what level of risk are we as a country putting them at?"
+"When we deploy soldiers to places like Niger that aren't considered active combat zones, what are there authorities and rules of engagement, what kind of force protection do they have, what level of risk are we as a country putting them at?"
 Warren said.
 "These are decisions that require congressional input."

 Warren and the rest of the Senate armed services committee were briefed by Pentagon officials Thursday about the circumstances of the Niger attack and what investigators have determined so far.